Chrisfoehser2/ecom-delights/README.md

 Still a work in progress, currently implementing the language feature.

-Future updates to happen: - Full login/account page -Mock delivery showing delivery information
+Future updates to happen: - Full login/account page -Mock delivery showing delivery information -Search bar to fully take you to product page

 Check it out here: https://ecom-delight.netlify.app/